Aryan-Kuntal/OpenAI_API_demo/README.md

 # OPENAI Demo

-A python project demo OPENAI API
+A python project to demo OPENAI API

 ## Prerequisites